DynamiteAI/kibana_packages/README.md

 Packages typically contain searches, visualizations and dashboards combined to facilitate one or more investigatory workflows.

-By default, DynamiteNSM will install the `dynamite-investigator` package, which provides a unique blend of host centric and event/alert centric views.
+By default, DynamiteNSM will install the `BaseViews` package, which provides a unique blend of host centric and event/alert centric views.

 > ⓘ To use the `kibana package` command you must install `dynamite-nsm`.